NEWS AND ANNOUNCEMENTS

 Please contact Craig Svonkin, PAMLA Executive Director (director@pamla.org), with questions concerning PAMLA policies or practices or should you wish to join or donate to the association.

-Anyone interested in creative writing, language, literary or cultural studies, or the arts may become a PAMLA member: see Membership.
+Anyone interested in creative writing, language, literary or cultural studies, media or film studies, or the arts may become a PAMLA member: see Membership.